 TGaz Editor: Change the following paragraphs on page 174 at line 13 as follows

-An ISTA that sends a Ranging NDP a SIFS after transmission of the Ranging NDP Announcement frame shall set the TXVECTOR parameters LTF_KEY and LTF_IV these are set as follows:
+An ISTA that sends an I2R NDP a SIFS after transmission of the Ranging NDP Announcement frame shall set the TXVECTOR parameters LTF_KEY and LTF_IV these are set as follows:

-—Either (#3754) to the value of Null-SAC-HE-LTF, (#1828, #1831) if the SAC subfield in the STA Info field with AID equal to 2043 in the Ranging NDP Announcement frame, is equal to 0 (#3124);
+Either (#3754) to the value of Null-SAC-HE-LTF, (#1828, #1831) if the SAC subfield in the STA Info field with AID equal to 2043 in the Ranging NDP Announcement frame, is equal to 0 (#3124);

 Or the ista-ltf-key and ltf-iv for generating secure HE-LTF based on (#1830, #1832) the values of the Secure LTF Counter (#2289) and the corresponding Validation SAC subfields in the Secure LTF Parameters element in the last protected IFTM frame or last protected LMR frame, received from the RSTA; see 11.21.6.4.5.4 (Secure LTF octet stream generation). (#3123)

-After transmission of the Ranging NDP Announcement frame to the RSTA, the ISTA’s MAC sublayer shall issue a PHY-RXLTFSEQUENCE.request primitive with a LTFVECTOR parameter that is set (#2289) as follows:
+After transmission of the Ranging NDP Announcement frame to the RSTA, the ISTA’s MAC sublayer shall issue a PHY-RXLTFSEQUENCE.request primitive with an LTFVECTOR containing the following parameters (#2289):

+the SECURE_LTF_FLAG parameter set to 1,

+the LTF_N_STS and LTF_REP parameters set to the same values as indicated, respectively, by the R2I N_STS and R2I Rep subfields in the STA Info field with the AID11 subfield equal to zero,

-— Either (#3754) to the value of Null-SAC-HE-LTF, (#1828, #1831) if the SAC subfield in the STA Info field with AID equal to 2043 in the Ranging NDP Announcement frame is equal to 0; Or the rsta-ltf-key and ltf-iv for generating a secure HE-LTF based on (#1830, #1832) the values of the Secure LTF Counter subfield in the Secure LTF Parameters element in the last protected IFTM frame, or last protected LMR frame received, from the RSTA; see 11.21.6.4.5.4 (Secure LTF octet stream generation). (#3123)
+the LTF_KEY and LTF_IV parameters that are set to either (#3754) the values based on the Null-SAC-HE-LTF, (#1828, #1831) if the SAC subfield in the STA Info field with AID equal to 2043 in the Ranging NDP Announcement frame is equal to 0; or the rsta-ltf-key and ltf-iv for generating the secure HE-LTF based on (#1830, #1832) the values of the Secure LTF Counter subfield in the Secure LTF Parameters element in the last protected IFTM frame, or last protected LMR frame received, from the RSTA; see 11.21.6.4.5.4 (Secure LTF octet stream generation). (#3123)

+the TX_WINDOW_FLAG set to 1 if the ISTA and RSTA have negotiated to use the optional frequency domain Tx window for R2I NDP; it is set to 0 otherwise, and

+the LTF_OFFSET set to 0.

-When an RSTA receives a Ranging NDP Announcement frame from an ISTA frame in which the SAC subfield in the STA Info field with AID equal to 2043 is not equal to the value of the Validation SAC subfield in the Secure LTF Parameters element in the last transmitted protected IFTM frame or last transmitted protected LMR frame to the ISTA, the RSTA shall:
+When an RSTA receives a Ranging NDP Announcement frame from an ISTA in which the SAC subfield in the STA Info field with AID equal to 2043 is not equal to the value of the Validation SAC subfield in the Secure LTF Parameters element in the last transmitted protected IFTM frame or last transmitted protected LMR frame to the ISTA, the RSTA shall:

-Issue a PHY-RXLTFSEQUENCE.request primitive with a LTFVECTOR parameters ista-ltf-key and the corresponding ltf-iv for receiving any secure HE-LTF; (#1828, #1831)

 Send an HE Ranging NDP to the ISTA with the TXVECTOR parameters rsta-ltf-key and ltf-iv for generating any secure HE-LTF (#1828, #1831) to the ISTA, only if the RSTA receives an HE Ranging NDP from the ISTA a SIFS after the ranging NDP Announcement frame;

 Send a protected LMR frame with a Secure LTF Parameters element containing the SEC_LTF_CTR and the corresponding LTF_VALID_SAC parameters to the ISTA, only if the RSTA receives an HE Ranging NDP from the ISTA a SIFS after the ranging NDP Announcement frame.

 When an RSTA receives a Ranging NDP Announcement frame from an ISTA in which the value of the SAC subfield in the STA Info field with AID equal to 2043 is equal to the value of the Validation SAC subfield in the Secure LTF Parameters element in the last transmitted protected IFTM frame or last transmitted protected LMR frame to the ISTA, the RSTA shall:

-Issue a PHY-RXLTFSEQUENCE.request primitive with a LTFVECTOR parameters ista-ltf-key and ltf-iv for receiving a secure HE-LTF based on (#1830, #1832) the values of the Secure LTF Counter and corresponding Validation SAC subfields (#2289) in the Secure LTF Parameters element in the last transmitted protected IFTM frame, or last transmitted protected LMR frame to the ISTA; see 11.21.6.4.5.4 (Secure LTF octet stream generation);